 - Projected Annual Emission Reductions: 397,380 metric tons of CO2

-The Maisa REDD+ project protects and restores more than 15,000 acres of forest within the “Amazon Deforestation Arc,” an area where close to 75 percent of forest cover has been deforested or degraded.
-More than 300,000 residents are connected to the project area, and eight local communities are directly engaged.
-Community involvement has increased access to public policies and services, strengthened local associations and cooperatives to disseminate better agricultural practices and techniques, and supported rural community development.
+The Rio Preto-Jacundà REDD+ project preserves and restores more than 35,000 acres of forest within the “Amazon Deforestation Arc,” an area where close to 75 percent of forest cover has been deforested or degraded.
+The project protects more than 1,000 species of flora and fauna within the Machado River basin and benefits 130 local families.
+Community involvement is increasing access to public policies and services, strengthening local cooperatives to disseminate better agricultural practices and techniques, and supporting rural community development.

 - Location: Colombia

 - Projected Annual Emission Reductions: 58,000 metric tons of CO22

 The Asorpar project is a community-based initiative designed to conserve and restore nearly 27,000 acres of degraded land in the Andean and Orinoquia mountain regions of Colombia.
 To reestablish rich forest ecosystems, the Asorpar project plants a diverse mixture of native species to create one of the world’s highest levels of biodiversity among reforestation programs.
 This approach has promoted the growth of 117 secondary plant species and created vital habitat for endangered animals like the mountain tapir, oncilla tiger cat and spectacled bear.
 Local communities have also benefited from the creation of more than 150 jobs in sustainable forest management and ecotourism, dramatically reducing dependence on employment in less-sustainable resource extraction industries.

 - Location: Cambodia

 - Projected Annual Emission Reductions: 67,000 metric tons of CO2